arielpartners/capdash2/README.md

   * See version in [`cdserver/config/initializers/application.rb`](./cdserver/config/initializers/application.rb)

 ----

 ## Prerequisites

-The following steps are required in order to build and run the application as a developer.
+The following set of tools and configurations are required in order to build and run the application as a developer.

 ### Common
-Follow instruction based on your operating system to install common required tool.
+The following tools apply both to back-end and front-end development.
+Follow the instructions based on your operating system.
 If following tools are already installed on your machine.
-You may skip common installation part, and start from cloning the repo.
+You may skip the installation part, and start from cloning the repo.

 **Installation for Windows**